-Notice that Paul's ability to rejoice in his suffering was linked to his understanding of God's purpose for the person of Jesus Christ.
-Paul saw his sufferings in light of Christ's sufferings.

-So answer this.
-What was God's purpose for His Son, the Lord Jesus Christ?
+So Paul's ability to rejoice in his suffering was linked to his understanding of God's purpose for the person of Jesus Christ.
+Paul saw his sufferings in light of what God's purpose for Christ.
+So what was God's purpose for His Son, the Lord Jesus Christ?
 Paul doesn't tell us explicitly in this verse (he does elsewhere), but he has two purposes in mind.